My friend asked me an interesting question about what skills are worth learning for Data Management specialists and how to build a grow roadmap.

 Unprocessed information from various sources through BI is converted into convenient and understandable analytics.
 BI systems can be applied in any industry or area of activity — at the level of the company as a whole and for divisions or individual products.

-The most popular Visualization & BI tools, as it seems to me here are Tableau, Looker, Microsoft Power BI, Qlik in addition to all the others described above technology stack.
+The most popular Visualization & BI tools, as it seems to me here is Tableau, Looker, Microsoft Power BI, Qlik in addition to all the others described above technology stack.

 Tableau is a powerful tabular BI and data visualization tool that connects to data and allows you to perform a detailed, comprehensive analysis, as well as drawing charts and dashboards.